aws-samples/amazon-efs-workshop/scenarios/docker/README.md

 By manually refreshing the page or setting it to automatically refresh, you can observe that the instance-id and container-id will change.
-This demonstrates that requests are being served by multiple containers running on different instances.
-But they are all sharing a single file system, backed by EFS.
+This demonstrates that requests are being served by multiple containers running on different instances, all sharing a single EFS file system.

 Conclusion
 ==========